NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 Developers working to craft solutions with :abbr:`Artificial Intelligence (AI)` face a steep learning curve in taking their concepts from design to production.
-It can be difficult to create a :abbr:`Deep Learning (DL)` model capable of maintaining a minimal standard of consistency, as it must be continually tweaked, adapted, or rewritten to use and optimize various parts of the stack during its life cycle.
-For DL models that do reach production-ready status, an entirely new set of problems emerges in how to scale and use larger and larger datasets, data that must be encrypted, data-in-motion, and of course, in how to achieve the optimum compromise between speed and accuracy in performance.
+It can be difficult to create a :abbr:`Deep Learning (DL)` model that maintains consistency, as it must be continually tweaked, adapted, or rewritten to use and optimize various parts of the stack during its life cycle.
+For DL models that do reach production-ready status, an entirely new set of problems emerges in how to scale and use larger and larger datasets, data that must be encrypted, data-in-motion, and of course, finding the optimum compromise between speed and accuracy in performance.

 Two general approaches to advancing deep learning performance dominate the industry today.
-The first is to design silicon dedicated exclusively to handling compute for certain kinds of :abbr:`Machine Learning (ML)` or `:abbr:DL (Deep Learning)` operations; this approach is essentially the equivalent of designing the network *around* the problem the AI is supposed to solve.
+The first is to design silicon dedicated exclusively to handling compute for specialized kinds of :abbr:`Machine Learning (ML)` or :abbr:`DL (Deep Learning)` operations; this approach is essentially designing a network infrastructure *around* the problem the AI is supposed to solve.
 For example, many companies are actively developing specialized :abbr:`ASICs (Application Specific Integrated Circuits)` to speed-up training (one kind of ASIC) or to reduce inference latency (another kind of ASIC) in their cloud-based deployments or local data centers.
-This approach works great for :abbr:`Cloud Service Providers (CSPs)` or others that have considerable budgets to
-invest in new hardware; however, it creates a significant burden on the developer who now needs to invest in adapting the context of their model for training and then for inference, to figure out at least two new pipeline deployment scenarios, and what tradeoffs to make when switching between the two for high dataflow scenarios.
+This approach works great for :abbr:`Cloud Service Providers (CSPs)` or others that have considerable budgets to invest in new hardware; however, it creates a significant burden on the developer who now needs to invest in adapting the context of their model for training and then for inference, to figure out at least two new pipelines or deployment scenarios, and what tradeoffs to make, for example, when dealing with high dataflow scenarios.

-The second approach is to enable the network to adapt to the problem the AI is aiming to solve by designing the software stack in a way that can deliver extra performance via software optimization.
+The second approach is to enable the network to adapt to the problem the :abbr:`Neural Network (NN)` (NN) is aiming to solve by designing the software stack in a way that can deliver extra performance via software optimization.
 The nGraph Compiler stack is our solution to this second approach.
 A network graph-based approach not only provides software acceleration for any upcoming DL ASICs, but also unlocks a massive performance boost for existing hardware targets such as CPUs and GPUs, in the context-aware stack of a graph-based neural network.
+Furthermore, it frees developers to maintain a more consitent model regardless of the network context in which it is being trained or deployed.
-This solution also addresses the scalability issue with kernel libraries which is a popular solution to accelerate deep learning performance.
+This solution also addresses the scalability issue with kernel libraries, a popular solution to accelerate deep learning performance.

 Motivations